Summer Company

 About Summer Company

 The Summer Company program, funded by the Ontario government, has been helping students, aged 15 to 29, start and run their own businesses since 2001.
-As a Summer Company entrepreneur, participants receive hands-on business mentoring from local business leaders and up to $3,000 to make their dream job a reality.
+As a Summer Company entrepreneur, participants receive hands-on business mentoring from local business leaders and $3,000 to make their dream job a reality.

 If you’ve got a winning idea for starting a new business and are a student who is not afraid of hard work, you should consider applying to the Summer Company program – a great opportunity for enterprising young people who want to be their own BOSS!
 The program provides hands-on business coaching and mentoring from local community business leaders who will work with you to make your Summer Company a reality.

-If your application is accepted, you will be eligible to receive an upfront award of up to $1,500 to put toward start-up costs and up to $1,500 upon successful completion of the program.
+If your application is accepted, you will be eligible to receive an upfront award of $1,500 to put toward start-up costs and up to $1,500 upon successful completion of the program.
 Successful completion requires that you:

 · Implement your project substantially in accordance with the business plan;